jjvanzon/Circular-Language-Spec/constructs-drafts/special-access.md

 ### Pentagons not Exchangeable with Triangles and Circles

 A pentagon is not exchangeable with triangles and circles as much as triangles and circles are exchangeable.
 Global has the side effect that things become accessible where otherwise inaccessible.
-If you suddenly replace the pentagon with a circle or triangle it would mean that things formerly global are no longer global and all sorts of accesses in the module object are suddenly invalid.
+If you suddenly replace the pentagon with a circle or triangle it might mean that things formerly global are no longer global and all sorts of accesses in the module object are suddenly invalid.
 For that a pentagon stays a pentagon and a reference to it can only be a pentagon itself.

 ### Extra Indication